junxit/us-congress-bills-116/bill.md

   - **(1)** the term “Administrator” means the Administrator of General Services;
   - **(2)** the term charge card—
     - **(A)** means a card, plate, coupon book, or other credit device existing for the purpose of obtaining money, property, labor, or services on credit; and
+    - **(A)** means a card, plate, coupon book, or other means existing for the purpose of obtaining money, property, labor, or services; and
     - **(B)** includes—
       - **(i)** a card issued under the GSA SmartPay program; and
       - **(ii)** a Fleet Services card;